eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

     eclipse/che-cli:5.14.0 \
       archetype stop
 ```

-Within the assembly is a `stop.sh` script that works for Windows, Mac, and Linux to run the custom assembly using Docker.
-You can pass either `stop.sh --che` or `stop.sh --codenvy` to choose whether you are starting Che or Codenvy.

 # Che vs. Codenvy
 The `archetype generate` command will generate two custom assemblies: one for Eclipse Che and one for Codenvy, which is an enterprise adaptation of Che that adds multi-node scalability, a user database, and security controls.
 Eclipse Che extensions are deployable within a Codenvy custom assembly.
 There are some elements of configuration that are slightly different between the assemblies, so we provide both to provide comparison between the various packages.